 Always consult the manufacturer for torque requirements when utilizing multiple dampers.

-Can you think of an application that required using extended shafts?
+Can you think of an application that requires using extended shafts?
 If given the options, would you choose extended shaft kits or an extendable shaft?
 Tell us what you think in the Comments section.
 MCDLG wants to know!